narrowlink/homepage/blog/2023-11-08-Narrowlink-0.2.0.md

 ### What's Next for Narrowlink

-Narrowlink is not yet ready for industrial use but is suitable for personal use.
-Future plans for Narrowlink include focusing on stabilization, improving the user interface, and integrating cloud-based solutions.
+Narrowlink is currently optimized for personal use and is committed to further enhancing its capabilities to support a broader range of applications, including industrial use.
+Our future plans for Narrowlink include a focus on stabilization, improving the user interface, and integrating cloud-based solutions.

 ### A Big Thank You to the Community

 I am genuinely thankful to the people who have shown trust in and warmly welcomed Narrowlink, especially members from <ins>Hackernews</ins> and <ins>Reddit</ins>, whose support has fueled my passion to continually enhance and extend Narrowlink.

 Stay tuned for the next update, and please keep the feedback coming.
 Your involvement is what makes Narrowlink better with each release.

+[^1]: The TUN interface feature is experimental and appreciate early adopters who are willing to explore its potential and will continue to provide clear guidelines for safe usage.